Why Do Chemical Reactions Have to Be Balanced?

 Adjust Coefficients, Not Subscripts

 Coefficients go in front of formulas and multiply all the atoms inside.
-Think about it: those define the compound itself.
 Subscripts?
+Those define the compound itself.
 Don’t touch them.

 Start by balancing the most complex molecule.
 Here, that’s probably CH₄.
 Let’s put a 2 in front of H₂O to balance hydrogen: